sameh-farouk/rstgrep/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
-note: this project for-educational-purposes-only and it have a basic code in rust as i started to learn rust just days ago.
+note: this project for-educational-purposes-only.

 this is a mini grep clone.
-That is a tool that we can give a string and a file path and it’ll print only the lines that contain the given string.
+That is a tool that we can give a string or regex pattern and a file path and it’ll print only the lines that contain the given string.

 while i code this project  I practiced the fundamentals and learnt about:
 * Parsing CLI arguments with `StructOpt`
 * using `BufReader` to read files contents.
 * handling Potential failure using a shortcut method on `Results`, called `unwrap`
 * use `anyhow` library to provide a context and build a custom error message and get a “chain” of error messages pointing out the root cause.
+* parsing, compiling, and executing regular expressions.

 ### Built With